 Survivors of childhood sexual abuse experience an array of overwhelming and intense feelings.
 These may include feelings of fear, guilt, shame and low self-esteem.
 Abusers have been known to tell children that it is the fault of the child that they are abused, shifting the blame away from the abuser, where it belongs, and placing it on the child.
 This is not true.
 Survivors of child sexual abuse are victims of a serious crime.

 Along with this, abusers may threaten or bribe the child into not speaking up; convincing the child that he or she will never be believed.
-The reaction of a survivor’s friends and family to the disclosure of the abuse also has the potential to trigger immense feelings of guilt, shame and distrust, particularly if those individuals denied that the abuse was taking place, or chose to ignore it.
+The reaction of a survivor’s friends and family to the disclosure of the abuse also has the potential to trigger immense feelings of guilt, shame and distrust, in the survivor.
+This happens particularly if the survivor’s friends and/or family denied that the abuse was taking place, or chose to ignore it.

 While each individual’s experiences and reactions are unique, there are some responses to child sexual abuse that are common to many survivors: